-Datasets containing attribute rules can be shared as a web feature layer.
-The rule type and properties determine the process of sharing the web layer.
+Datasets in enterprise geodatabases that contain attribute rules can be shared as a web feature layer to your organization's ArcGIS Enterprise portal.
+The type of attribute rule will determine the options used when sharing the web layer.

 When you share data with batch calculation or validation rules, there is an optional Validation capability you can enable.
 To learn more, see Additional layers and capabilities.

 Analyzers are used to check datasets that are being shared as feature layers with Validation capabilities.
-The following conditions are enforced via these analyzers:
+The following conditions are enforced by these analyzers:

 - All four error datasets listed below are present in the map.
 There can be no more than one layer referencing the same error dataset.